How to Insert Images in Google Sheets from Google Drive (2 Methods)

 Limitations

 The built-in menu works well for one or two images.
-When you need to insert multiple images with file details, the next section covers that.
+When you need to insert multiple images with file details like name, size, and link, the Drive Explorer Pro section below walks you through the bulk workflow.

 Inserting Multiple Images Using Drive Explorer Pro